bihor/camaliga/Documentation/Changelog/Index.rst

             Revolution- and scrollable-template removed.
 (Use fp_fractionslider instead.)
 10.1.0      Evaluation for coordinates added again.

+            Get geocode now with file_get_contents instead of curl.

             Debug-output now in the template.
 Deprecated DevLog removed.

             TCA-Bugfix for TYPO3 10.